Islamic State closes in on Syrian city of Aleppo; U.S. abandons rebel training effort

 The offensive has focused around the Ghab Plain, next to Syria's western mountain range which forms the Alawite heartland and the important strategic main north-south highway running north from Hama towards the cities of Idlib and Aleppo.

-Securing those areas would help consolidate Assad's control over Syria's main population centres in the west of the country, far from the Islamic State strongholds in the east.
+Securing those areas would help consolidate Assad's control over Syria's main population centers in the west of the country, far from the Islamic State strongholds in the east.

 Abu al-Baraa, a fighter with the Ajnad al-Sham rebel group, speaking to Reuters via Internet messenger from the Ghab Plain, said: "The regime has been trying since yesterday to advance ... and tried many times, with Russian jets paving their way, but ... most of the attacks are repelled.
 Also a number of heavy regime vehicles have been destroyed in the Ghab region."